 In summary, azelaic acid has many benefits: it can combat acne and spot growth, alleviate the redness and swelling of rosacea, and reduce other skin problems such as hyperpigmentation, melasma and acne scars.

-Don’t take our word for it — read customer reviews of azelaic acid product, Finacea gel, to see what real users think of the treatments and its benefits.
+Don’t take our word for it — read our Finacea gel reviews page, another azelaic acid product, to see what real users think of the treatments and its benefits.